Your Guide to Driving Down the Great River Road

 After Missouri, you’ll make your way to Kentucky.
 The state is only home to two official Great River Road Interpretive Centers but luckily, they’re both fantastic.
-The Wickliffe Mounds State Historic Site in Wickliffe was the site of a Native American village from about A.D.1100 to A.D.
+The Wickliffe Mounds State Historic Site was the site of a Native American village from about A.D.1100 to A.D.
 1350.
-The native Mississippian people who lived there built earthen mounds and permanent structures and many of their artifacts have been excavated and are on display.
+The native Mississippian people who lived there built earthen mounds and permanent structures, and many of their artifacts have been excavated and are on display.
 There are also stunning views and walking trails looking down upon the river.
-Columbus-Belmont State Park in Columbus is a fantastic place to take in views, hiking trails, and learn more about Civil War history.
+Columbus-Belmont State Park in Columbus is a fantastic place to take in the views, traverse hiking trails, and learn local Civil War history.
 From there, you’ll encounter a series of charming small towns as you make your way out of the beautiful state of Kentucky.
 If you want to stay the night, there are several lodging options within a short drive to the Wickliffe Mounds State Historic Site.

 Once you leave Kentucky you’ll find yourself in beautiful Tennessee.
 Be sure to make a stop at Reelfoot Lake State Park in Tiptonville, an underwater forest created when an earthquake caused the Mississippi River to flow backward, creating a 15,000-acre lake.
 Next, you’ll drive to Memphis.
-Be sure to build in time into your itinerary to explore the sights and sounds of this fabulous city.
+Be sure to build time into your itinerary to explore the sights and sounds of this fabulous city.
 Mud River at Mud Island River Park is a great place to learn more about the fascinating history of the lower Mississippi River.
 The C.H.
-Nash Museum is an official stop on the Great River Road combining the history of an ancient Indian mound complex with a modern archeological laboratory and an arboretum dedicated to ancient plant species used for dye, medicines, and other purposes before Europeans set foot on the continent.
+Nash Museum is an official stop on the Great River Road, combining the history of an ancient Indian mound complex with a modern archeological laboratory and an arboretum dedicated to ancient plant species used for dye, medicines, and other purposes well before Europeans set foot on the continent.

-You’ll cross the river from Memphis into Arkansas which boasts some of the most unique stops on the Great River Road.
+You’ll cross the river from Memphis into Arkansas, which boasts some of the most unique stops on the Great River Road.
 The Hampson Archeological Museum is home to an incredible collection of exhibits and artifacts from the Nodena site, a 15-acre enclosed agricultural village that thrived from A.D.
 1400 to A.D.
 1650.
-The Sultana Disaster Museum tells the little known story of the largest maritime disaster in the history of the United States in which 1,200 people perished when an overcrowded steamboat exploded on the Mississippi River in 1865.
-Another site you won’t want to miss is The World War II Japanese American Internment Museum in McGehee.
-Between 1942 to 1945 more than 8,000 Japanese Americans were unjustly imprisoned there and it’s a moving and important record of their experience.
+The Sultana Disaster Museum tells the little known story of the largest maritime disaster in the history of the United States, in which 1,200 people perished when an overcrowded steamboat exploded on the Mississippi River in 1865.
+Another site you won’t want to miss is the World War II Japanese American Internment Museum in McGehee.
+Between 1942 to 1945 more than 8,000 Japanese Americans were unjustly imprisoned there, and it’s a moving and important record of their experience.